91ebagacm/extension-webview/README.md

 # extension-webview

-A minimalistic OpenFL extension for displaying native WebViews on iOS and Android outputs.
+A minimalistic OpenFL extension for displaying native WebViews on Android.

 ### Main Features